ubuntu-bartenders/ubuntu-old-fashioned/README.md

 EOF
 ```

-The script will currently inject the proxy automatically as long as the file
+The script will autodetect proxy settings as long as they are set in a file in
-respects that naming convention.
+/etc/apt/apt.conf.d/ .

 ## Quotes